+YMIN 395 Field Placement1-3

-YMIN 313, 314 Field Placement I......1-3 Each youth ministry major is required to complete a total of 320 hours (4 semester credits) of field placement.
-This allows a student to practice and sharpen performance skills in the only setting where they finally count, in ministry with the youth themselves.
-Field placement credits may be earned through summer internships (see 315, 415), one-year, full-time internships (specially arranged through department chairperson) and through part-time placements during the school semester.
+Each youth ministry major is required to complete a minimum of 120 hours of field placement.
+This allows a student to experience first-hand ministry with adolescents.
+Field placement credits may be earned through summer internships and through part-time placements during the school semester.
 Opportunities range from working with Young Life or some other para-church ministry, to inner-city ministry, to ministry in a traditional church setting.
-Students must apply to the department to enter the field placement program.
-The faculty seeks to help students find suitable placement after they have been accepted into the program.
 Prerequisite: Permission of the Youth Ministries program director.